 Q. Will the thermoplastic denture adhesive eliminate sore spots?

-A. Yes, the thermoplastic denture adhesive acts as a cushion shock absorbent between the dentures and your gums by creating a cushion layer to protect your gums from the hard rough denture.
+A. Yes, the thermoplastic denture adhesive will act as a shock absorbent between the dentures and your gums by creating a cushion layer to protect your gums from the hard rough denture.

-Q. The product is starting to get soft in my denture after 6 days.
+Q. The product is starting to shift some in my denture after 6 days.

-A. When you start to notice the product not performing as well as it was the beginning of your application, then the product needs to be changed!
-We recommend changing your application every 6-7 days for hygiene reasons.
+A. When you start to notice the product not performing as well as it was the beginning of your application, then it's time to re-due the application.
+We recommend changing your application every 6-7 days so Comfort Lining can preform properly.

 Q. How will this adhesive secure my lower denture?

 A. Comfort Lining works very well for lower dentures by creating weight and suction with the cushion layer by working with one's saliva, similar to how a suction cup works.